 U.S. Embassy Madrid does not accept submissions of I-407 Record for Voluntary Abandonment of Lawful Permanent Resident Status.
-These applications should be filed by mail with the nearest USCIS field office.
+These applications should be filed by mail with the USCIS Eastern Forms Center.

 U.S. Embassy Madrid accepts applications for:

 - U.S. Lawful Permanent Residents (LPR) whose “green” card (I-551) is lost, stolen, or expired may apply for a Boarding Foil.

 - U.S. Lawful Permanent Residents (LPR) who have been residing outside the United States for more than one year may apply for a Re-Entry Permit (SB-1).

 Form I-131A, Application for Travel Document (Carrier Documentation)

 If your “green” card (I-551 U.S. Lawful Permanent Resident Card) has been lost, stolen, or is expired, you may come to the Embassy to apply for a boarding foil (formerly known as a Transportation Letter) if you are flying directly to the United States.

 This foil will allow your airline to board you without liability.
 This boarding foil will be valid for one entry and 30 days.